How To Apply For Medicare

 Know The A, B, C, And Ds of Medicare Coverage

-Medicare Part A covers hospital stays and at-home care.
+Medicare Part A covers hospital stays and most inpatient services.
 At 65, you may feel healthy enough to not worry about such coverage.
 But Part A is important in case you have an unexpected injury or sudden illness that requires inpatient care.

-Medicare Part B includes doctor visits, medical tests, X-rays, medical supplies, and long-term preventive care.
-Part B is your coverage for health care visits that help you stay healthy.
+Medicare Part B includes doctor visits, medical tests, X-rays, medical supplies, and preventive care.
+Part B is your coverage for healthcare visits that help you stay healthy.

 A note about Medicare Part A and Part B: